dineyw23/dineyw23.github.io/About/about.md

 <img src="ImageDP.jpg" width="40%" align="right">

 Hello.
 I am Diney Wankhede.
-I am a Indian maker who is living in California.
-Diney is currently working towards his Masters Degree in Computer Science.
+I am an Indian maker who is living in California.
+I am currently working towards my Masters Degree in Computer Science.

-Alongside, I work as a Student Assistant at Distributed Learning Technologies at California State University, Chico.
+Alongside, I work as a Student Assistant at Distributed Learning Technologies at Chico State.

 Okay, be patient!
 Diney is learning to develop a site for free using Jekyll.